-*Available for new stock vehicles ordered and delivered between 1 July 2018 and 30 September 2018.
+*Available at participating dealers for new stock vehicles only, purchased and delivered between 1st October 2018 and 30th November 2018.
 While stocks last.
-Not available with any other offers.
-LDV Automotive Australia may change or extend this offer. ^Reductions are from the manufacturer’s recommended driveaway price.
+Not available to retail, fleet, government or rental buyers or with any other offers.

 See vehicles in stock and ready for immediate delivery.
 More vehicles are frequently added to our stock.
 Please contact us to find out more.View All G10 Van